MistyCommunity/Documentation/src/content/docs/skills/introduction.md

 * sending external requests to third party web APIs
 * starting and stopping the execution of other JavaScript code files on Misty

-Follow these links to learn more about Misty's on-robot JavaScript API:
+Follow these links to learn more about coding with Misty's on-robot JavaScript API:

 * [Architecture](../../../docs/skills/local-skill-architecture)
 * [Tutorials](../../../docs/skills/local-skill-tutorials)
 * [Reference Documentation](../../../docs/reference/javascript-api)

 #### When Should I Use Misty's On-Robot JavaScript API?

 Code you write with Misty's on-robot JavaScript API executes locally on the robot.
 This means you can expect Misty to respond to commands immediately after they execute in your code.
-This is different from using Misty's REST API, where you can expect some lag between executing a command and seeing Misty respond.
+This differs from using Misty's REST API, where you can expect some latency between the execution of a command and Misty's response.

 Consider using Misty's on-robot JavaScript API when: